DreamLoom-AI/prompt-ez/README.md

 An easy-to-use prompt builder for creating structured prompts in TypeScript for Large Language Models (LLMs) and AI applications.

 This project aims to improve prompt readability and maintainability through a simple interface, compatible with various AI models from OpenAI, Anthropic, Google Gemini, and more.
+It also uses an XML-based prompt structure recommended by Anthropic to improve prompt quality and model understanding.

 Originally developed to meet [DreamLoom's](https://dreamloom.ai) internal needs, we've open-sourced it to benefit the wider community.
 We welcome your suggestions for improvements and other feedback on GitHub.